 - Has the behaviour of your partner or family member/s made you feel threatened or unsafe?
 Family violence can include emotional abuse, financial abuse, physical or sexual violence, and coercive and controlling behaviour.
 This can include abusers restricting your movements, access to communication technology or isolating you from friends or family.

 - You are not alone.
-If you feel frightened or are needing advice, help and support, or a safe place to stay during the coronavirus situation there are organisations that will provide assistance.
+If you feel frightened or need advice, help or support, or a safe place to stay during the pandemic there are organisations that will provide assistance.

-- It may be very difficult to reach out for assistance during the coronavirus emergency.
+- It may be very difficult to reach out for help during the pandemic.
 Be assured that you have the right to feel safe, access medical support and maintain contact with friends and family.
 You also have the right to leave the house and won’t be fined if you do so.

-- When it’s safe to do so, contact or have someone you know contact safe steps 24/7 on 1800 015 188 or email firstname.lastname@example.org so you can plan for your and your children’s safety – regardless of whether you want to stay in the relationship or leave.
+- When it’s safe to do so, contact or have someone you know contact safe steps 24/7 on 1800 015 188, email firstname.lastname@example.org, or use their web chat support service so you can plan for your and your children’s safety – regardless of whether you want to stay in the relationship or leave.

 Stay connected and have a safety plan